Merzasphor/MWSE/docs/source/types/tes3fader.md

 ### `updateMaterialProperty`

-Updates the fader for the current frame.
+Updates the fader's alpha.
+The fader needs to be active.

 ```lua
 myObject:updateMaterialProperty(value)